Architecture

 • Core part requires aiohttp (application itself), aiohttp_jinja2 and Jinja2 (HTML generation from templates).

-• Additional web features also require aiohttp-apispec (autogenerated documentation), aiohttp_cors (CORS support, required by documentation).
+• Additional web features also require aiohttp-apispec (autogenerated documentation, optional), aiohttp_cors (CORS support, required by documentation).

 • In addition, authorization feature requires aiohttp_security, aiohttp_session and cryptography.